AdrianD2002/Minesweeper/ProgressReport.md

 ## Week 5

 Continued database interaction handling.
 Adrian was responsible for leaderboard data query and presentation.
-(Ongoing)
+Ian was responsible for polishing up the remaining game mechanics and bugs.